Vaio: Displays

-Some Sony Vaio models come with Sony's proprietary XBRITE (known as ClearBright in Japan and the Asia-Pacific region) displays.
+Some Sony VAIO models come with Sony's proprietary XBRITE (known as ClearBright in Japan and the Asia-Pacific region) displays.
 The first model to introduce this feature was the Vaio TR series, which was also the first consumer product to utilize such technology.
 It is a combination of smooth screen, anti-reflection (AR) coating and high-efficiency lens sheet.
 Sony claims that the smooth finish provides a sharper screen display, the AR coating prevents external light from scattering when it hits the screen, and the high-efficiency lens sheet provides 1.5 times the brightness improvement over traditional LCD designs.
 Battery life is also extended through reduced usage of the LCD backlight.
 The technology was pioneered by Sony engineer Masaaki Nakagawa, who is in charge of the Vaio TR development.

 The TX series, introduced in September 2005, was the first notebook to implement a LED back-lit screen, which provides lower power consumption and greater color reproduction.
 This technology has since been widely adopted by many other notebook manufacturers.
 The TX series was also the first to use a 16:9 aspect ratio screen with 1366x768 resolution.
 The successor to the TX series was the TZ series in May 2007.
 This new design featured an optional 32 or 64GB Solid State Drive (SSD) for rapid boot-up times, quicker application launches and greater durability.
 If selected, a 250 GB Hard Drive could also have been included in place of the built-in CD/DVD drive to provide room for additional storage.
 For security, this model included a biometric fingerprint sensor and Trusted Platform Module.
 The TZ offered a built-in highly miniaturized Motion Eye camera built into the LCD panel for video conferencing.
 Additional features included the XBRITE LCD, integrated Wireless Wide Area Network (WWAN) technology and Bluetooth technology.

 Switchable graphics

 The SZ series was the first to use switchable graphics – the motherboard contained an Intel GMCH (Graphics Memory Controller Hub) featuring its own in-built graphics controller (complete memory hub controller and graphics accelerator on the one die) and a separate NVIDIA graphics accelerator chipset directly interfaced with the GMCH.
-The GMCH could be used to reduce power consumption and extend battery life whereas the NVIDIA chipset would be used when greater graphics processing power was needed.
-A switch is used to toggle between the graphics options but required the user to preselect the mode to be used before the motherboard could initialize.
+The GMCH could reduce power consumption and extend battery, life whereas the NVIDIA chipset provided greater graphics processing power.
+A mechanical switch toggled between the graphics options but required that the user preselect the mode to use before the motherboard could initialize.
 The Z series, which replaced the SZ series, can change graphics modes "on the fly" on Windows Vista, and does not require a restart of the system.
 This feature has subsequently been used by other manufacturers, including Apple, Asus and Alienware.